100% Customer Satisfaction Guarantee

 4. Hardy Geraniums

 No herbaceous border is complete without at least a few hardy Geraniums.
 This diverse group of plants ranges from the demure, well behaved Geranium cantabrigiense 'Biokovo' to the taller, highly vigorous Geranium oxonianum cultivars.
 There really is a hardy Geranium to suit every spot in the garden.
 These easy-to-grow perennials are tough and dependable, always giving 100%.
-Chop them back as the flowers fade and you will be rewarded with a fresh clump of foliage and often a second flush of flowers.
+Chop them back as the flowers fade and you'll be rewarded with a fresh clump of foliage and often a second flush of flowers.
 It's no wonder that these are one of the most popular hardy perennials in the UK.

 5. Lilac